particle-iot/docs/src/content/tutorials/product-tools/creating-a-product.md

 To do this, you build a firmware binary (in Workbench, Web IDE, or CLI), then upload it to the console.
 Then you can release it to a single device or device group.
 This exercises the whole upgrade process in the same way that it would be for your customers.

-If you don't have a dedicated QA department, you still could use this model if you have a team of developers that share devices for testing code just before wide-scale deployment.
+If you don't have a dedicated QA department, you still could use this model if you have a team of developers that share devices for testing code before wide-scale deployment.

 ### Release to fleet